Deir Dibwan: History

-Et-Tell is a mound located just west of the village.
+Just west of the village is et-Tell, an archaeological mound commonly identified with Ai of the Bible.
+South of the town is another ruin, Khirbet el-Haiyan.

 Potsherds from the Middle Bronze Age, Iron Age II, Hellenistic/Roman, Byzantine, Crusader/Ayyubid and Mamluk era have been found.

 Deir Dibwan have been identified with the Crusader site named Dargebaam, or Dargiboan.